 Review the events leading up to the Revolutionary War and the War itself.
 Have groups of students select events from this time period and write, illustrate, or present descriptions of them to the class.
-Integrate students' projects into a timeline of the entire period, and display it in a prominent location in the classroom or school building.
+Integrate students' projects into a timeline of the entire period.